 Step 1: Go RVing without a Tire Pressure Monitoring System

-On a windy afternoon in July 2018, an unsuspecting RVer drove down Highway 299 in Redding, California with a blown-out trailer tire.
-The wheel rim scraped along the asphalt, throwing sparks that ignited the bone dry roadside vegetation.
+On a windy afternoon in July 2018, an unsuspecting RVer drove down Highway 299 in Redding, California.
+They didn’t know they had a blown-out trailer tire.
+The wheel rim scraped along the asphalt.
+It threw sparks that ignited the bone dry roadside vegetation.
 Had the poor soul owned a Tire Pressure Monitoring System (TPMS), he would have been alerted to the sudden loss of tire pressure.
-A TPMS might have saved seven lives and prevented the Carr Fire, the sixth most deadly wildfire in California’s history.
+A TPMS might have saved seven lives and prevented the Carr Fire.
+It was the sixth most deadly wildfire in California’s history.

 Step 2: Enjoy a Camp Fire Anywhere You Please